BlueSCSI/BlueSCSI-v2/README.md

 - 5 fast blinks: SD card not detected
 - Continuous morse pattern: firmware crashed, morse code indicates crash location

-In crashes the firmware will also attempt to save information into `azulerr.txt`.
+In crashes the firmware will also attempt to save information into `Zuluerr.txt`.

 Configuration file
 ------------------
-Optional configuration can be stored in `azulscsi.ini`.
+Optional configuration can be stored in `Zuluscsi.ini`.
 If image file is found but configuration is missing, a default configuration is used.

-Example config file is available here: [azulscsi.ini](azulscsi.ini).
+Example config file is available here: [Zuluscsi.ini](Zuluscsi.ini).

 Performance
 -----------
-Performance information for the various AzulSCSI hardware models is [documented separately, here](Performance.md)
+Performance information for the various ZuluSCSI hardware models is [documented separately, here](Performance.md)

 Hotplugging
 -----------